idriss-crypto/contribution-guide/README.md

 If you're having trouble with your GitHub account, contact [Support](https://support.github.com/contact).

-That's how you can easily become an IDriss contributer. :sparkles:
+That's how you can easily become an IDriss contributor. :sparkles:

 ## License